NativeScript/docs-v8/code-sharing/index.md

   **Cons:**

-  - Some learning curve if not used to Nx practices in general
+  - Learning curve if not used to Nx practices in general
-  - Some learning curve if you have not developed applications in large codebases before
+  - Learning curve if you have not developed applications in large codebases before
   - Understanding the [basic fundamentals](https://nstudio.io/xplat/fundamentals/architecture) of the provided architecture

 - [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/)